33-66/Time-Converter/README.md

 The  project is  a simple   `python`  project  with 100% of python
 - Also u can  refer to  some  materials like mdn https://developer.mozilla.org/en-US/

+### How to use the  app
+- Okay how to run this app  first  fork and clone to this repository  https://github.com/33-66/Time-Converter.git
+- Then u will be able to run the  code and see if its working
--  also the site is  deployed under this link  https://exquisite-cuchufli-a350db.netlify.app/
+- Also the site is  deployed under this link  https://exquisite-cuchufli-a350db.netlify.app/ though this is ineffective  since we have no html

-### Licensee
+#### Licensee
 MIT License

 Copyright © 2023 Simon Nganga